 AAUS vs. MTUM

 AAUS (Alpha Architect US Equity ETF) and MTUM (iShares MSCI USA Momentum Factor ETF) are both exchange-traded funds - AAUS is a Large Cap Blend Equities fund actively managed by Alpha Architect, while MTUM is a Momentum fund tracking the MSCI USA Momentum SR Variant Index.
 AAUS is actively managed, while MTUM is passively managed.
-Their correlation of 0.81 suggests significant overlap in exposure.
+A 0.79 correlation means they provide meaningful diversification when combined.
 Both charge a 0.15% expense ratio.

 Performance